 30 years of quality and precision at ES-Schmid

-This fruitful working relationship and the mutual trust led to Rainer Schmid exploring possible solutions for an automation of the intended serial production.
-As a result, the development of a numerically controlled dosing and mixing system for 2K-aviation resins (according to aviation standard FAR23) came about which served as the basis for automation and quality assurance.
+The good and successful cooperation and the mutual sense of trust led to the fact that ES-Schmid Engineering Service was tasked to explore the opportunities of an automated production.
+This resulted in the development of a numerically controlled dosing and mixing system for 2K aeronautical resins in accordance with the aviation standard FAR23, which served as the basis for automation and quality assurance.

-In 1991, the individual company was transformed into ES-Schmid GmbH and developed the 2nd generation COMATIC® in collaboration with universities and industry partners: The CNC-controlled ES-Laminatic® with a significant higher performance and more features.
+In 1991, the company was transformed into ES-Schmid GmbH and developed the COMATIC® in cooperation with universities and industrial partners for the second generation, the CNC-controlled ES-Laminatic® with significantly higher performance and extended functionality.

-Beginning with the transformation of energy systems, lightweight construction has become more and more important.
-Especially in commercial wide-body aircrafts composite materials are incorporated to save fuel and increase transport capacity.
+Since the restructure of Germany’s energy sector, the Energiewende, lightweight construction has become more and more important in other areas, such as the automotive industry and rail technology.
+Increasingly, composite materials are being used in large aircraft construction in order to save fuel and at the same time increase transport capacity.

-The growing sizes and number of components increase the demand for quality and short cycle times as well as durability.
-By now several resin manufacturers have responded to the new demands of the industry and they have developed new and faster resin systems that harden in less than 15 minutes.
-Resin systems that are self-extinguishing and don’t contain halogens as used in commercial aviation industry according to FAR25/26 as well as the railroad industry are now available.
+With increasing component size and quantity, the demands on quality and short cycles as well as resilience increase.
+Meanwhile, several resin manufacturers have responded to these demands of the industry by developing new, faster resin systems that cure in less than 15 minutes.
+Halogen-free, self-extinguishing resin systems for the commercial aerospace industry according to FAR25/26 as well as for the railway industry are now available.

 Rainer Schmid - CEO

 FAR Part 23 - details the airworthiness standards for airplanes with a maximum take-off weight of less than 12,500 lbs., such as the Cessna 172 and Cirrus SR20.

 FAR Part 25 - details the airworthiness standards for airplanes with a maximum take-off weight of 12,500 lbs. or more, such as the Boeing 737 or Airbus A320.